nittro/cookbook/chapters/chapter_1/chapter_1.md

 Place the following two lines of code inside the `<head>` section of your `@layout.latte` template:

->> file chapter_1/templates/@layout.latte from nittro-full.css... to ...nittro-full.js
+>> file chapter_1/templates/@layout.latte from nittro.min.css... to ...nittro.min.js

 #### Update your server-side code to enable AJAX